We are beside ourselves with joy… we reached our target of 15K!

 In response to this UTP is excited to announce a range of projects, including a brand-new initiative, that will support artists at this critical time.

-In the last month, we’ve been busy re-imagining our artistic program for the remainder of this year, to ensure we can continue to deliver for our community of artists and loyal audiences.
+We’ve been busy re-imagining our artistic program for the remainder of this year, to ensure we can continue to deliver for our community of artists and loyal audiences.
 While 2020 looks different now, UTP remains just as ambitious, and we’d love you to support our efforts to provide more opportunities for artists and audiences.

-The projects you’ll be supporting
+The projects that LOVE UTP will be supporting

 Nancy Denis’ first solo work M’ap Boule was to premiere as part of our site-based festival Right Here.
 Right Now.
 (RHRN) in Blacktown throughout September.
 It will now be realised as an ambitious, live-streamed digital work that speaks directly to the global Pan-African diaspora.
 More information here.